 - Two reports are issued each year as well as a progress letter at the end of Term 1 in Year 11.
-An SMS is sent to parents when the reports are issued. - School newsletters are emailed to families who have supplied an email address as well as being placed on the school website. - There are 2 Parent Teacher Evenings, one for each year. - Regular attendance and course progress checks re made.
+An SMS is sent to parents when the reports are issued. - School newsletters are emailed to families who have supplied an email address as well as being placed on the - There are 2 Parent Teacher Evenings, one for each year.

+- Approximately every 5 weeks an attendance check is done and course progress checks re made.
 Letters are sent to parents regarding any student whose attendance or progress is of concern.
-Attendance letters are sent for unexplained absences.

-- Non Award (N) Warnings are sent any time a student is deemed to be not meeting course requirements or when an assessment task is missed.
-This could put their course in jeopardy since NESA requires students to attempt tasks in excess of marks worth 50% and apply themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school. - SMS are sent each day a student is absent.
-For repetitive or serious misbehaviour and partial truancy a Suspension Warning Letter is sent. - If we have any concerns about a student's wellbeing we phone home. - The school has an Annual Parent Welcome Function in Term 1. - The school offers parents the opportunity to attend events that showcase student achievement and talents such as; Musical Performance evenings and HSC Expos in Visual Arts, Dance, Drama and Music. - A website, Facebook page and Instagram are available for students and their families. - The P & C holds Parent Information Sessions addressing issues of interest to parents of adolescents.
+Attendance letters are sent for unexplained absences. - Non Award (N) Warnings are sent any time a student is deemed to be not meeting course requirements or when an assessment task is missed.
+This could put their course in jeopardy since NESA requires students to attempt tasks in excess of marks worth 50%. - SMS are sent each day a student is absent.
+For repetitive or serious misbehaviour and partial truancy a Suspension Warning Letter is sent. - If we have any concerns about a student's wellbeing we phone home. - The school has an Annual Parent Welcome Function in Term 1. - The school offers parents the opportunity to attend events that showcase student achievement and talents such as; Musical Performance evenings and HSC Expos in Visual Arts, Dance, Drama and Music. - A website is available and being further developed for students and their families. - The P & C holds Parent Information Sessions addressing issues of interest to parents of adolescents.